1 cent 1912

 - Magnetism: Nonmagnetic

-- The value of a 1 cent 1912 circulating coin generally concerns coins with a certain wear due to the circulation.
+- The value of a 1 cent 1912 circulating coin generally concerns coins with an apparent wear due to the circulation.
 These coins rarely retain their original luster.

-- The value of a 1 cent 1912 uncirculated coin generally concerns coins with little wear almost not visible with the eye.
+- The value of a 1 cent 1912 uncirculating coin generally concerns coins without visible wear.
 These coins generally retain their original luster.

 - The values displayed on this page are in Canadian dollars.